senithkay/vscode-extensions-public/workspaces/choreo-extension/README.md

 2. Click **OUTPUT** to open the **OUTPUT** pane.

-3. From the drop down menu on the RHS, select **Choreo** to view the Choreo output for troubleshooting.
+3. From the drop-down menu on the RHS, select **Choreo** to view the Choreo output for troubleshooting.

 ## Ask for help